Windermere Circuit drive

 Coordinates: N 54.37897, W 2.91924

 Turn right out of the car park and continue on the A592 towards Bowness.
-After approx 0.6 miles pass the new Windermere Jetty boat museum and enter the outskirts of Bowness.
-Shortly on the right is Rayrigg Road car park which is ideally placed to visit the town.
+After approx 0.6 miles pass the impressive Windermere Jetty Museum where you can learn all about the last 200 years of Windermere’s boating history, with fascinating displays and many historic boats.
+Beyond this enter the outskirts of Bowness and shortly on the right is Rayrigg Road car park, ideally placed to visit the town.

 Distance: 5.3 miles